frantafr/m365d/sentinel/sentinel.md

 2023-10-05T08:25:08Z   [Error]   Executed 'Functions.TimerTrigger' (Failed, Id=85c42ab3-ca70-43d7-8eb9-4f7c1a18641e, Duration=8247ms)
 ```
 Thanks to this message, and looking at the run.ps1 file, I understood there was an error with my LoginEndpoint variable.
 It was "https://login.microsoftonline.com/" while the script was expecting "https://login.microsoftonline.com"!
+Just one "/" was responsible of the error...

 ### Final: create the right KQL query
 Now you have the data, you are able to join the info from the different table.